Table of Contents Step 1: DiscoverStep 2: OptimizeStep 3: PlanHere’s what...

 Why Do You Need a SaaS Spend Management Strategy?

 Without a dedicated SaaS spend management strategy, keeping your software and technology spending in check becomes virtually impossible.
-Consider these stats on SaaS adoption and utilization, according to Zylo research:
+Consider these stats on SaaS adoption and utilization, according to Zylo’s 2022 SaaS Management Index:

-- On average, about one in three employees will purchase a SaaS application using a credit card or expense reimbursement.
+- On average, about one in five employees will purchase a SaaS application using a credit card or expense reimbursement.

 - Nearly 40% of all SaaS licenses remain unutilized in a given 30-day period.